- 225 g Sugar

 5. Grab a large ring tin or medium baking tin and place greaseproof paper or foil inside.
 I tend to rub the inside with butter and sprinkle flour around so that the cake mix doesn’t stick to the sides or foil once cooked.

-6. Pour in your mixture and place it in the oven for 20 – 30 minutes.
+6. Pour in your mixture and place it in the oven for 40 minutes to 1 hour.
 After this time, check the cake is baked properly by poking different areas of the cake with a dry knife.
 If the knife is clean it is ready, otherwise leave a while longer.

 Finally the best bit,